cinnData/PythonBootcamp/Lectures/[PY-02] Starting with Python.md

 Out[3]: 4
 ```

 In Pyhton, you can assign a new value to an existing variable.
-Then, the previous value is forgotten.
-So:
+The previous value is then forgotten:

 ```
 In [4]: a = 7 - 2